US classroom gunfight officer a 'hero'

 Santa Fe school shooting: Wounded officer John Barnes a 'hero'

-A Texas police officer who engaged in a gunfight with a school shooter and urged colleagues to tend to wounded students even as he suffered massive blood loss is being hailed as a hero.
+A Texas police officer who engaged in a gunfight with a school shooter and urged colleagues to help wounded students even as he suffered massive blood loss is being hailed as a hero.

 School district policeman John Barnes was seriously injured by a shotgun blast as he confronted the attacker.